Overview

 Tap and hold the gauge to open the Edit Display menu and tap Drag and Move to move the gauge on the dashboard screen.

-Android screen showing gauges with Transmission Fluid Temp highlighted.
+Android screen showing a gauge with Transmission Fluid Temp highlighted.

 If the gauge shows no data or 0.0, see the Troubleshooting section.

-Example 3: 2010 Toyota Camry using iOS device
+Example 3: 2010 Toyota Camry using Android device

 Before you begin, be sure to: